 There is a well stocked shop and a hotel (Tigh an Eilean) in the village, both just a short walk from Campbell House.
 The Hotel has a welcoming bar that serves bar meals and an excellent restaurant.
 There are other good places to eat, catering for all tastes, in Torridon, Lochcarron, Strathcarron, Applecross and Kishorn - all just a 'scenic drive' away.
 There are also two general stores in the village and other shops in Lochcarron.

-The accommodation is comfortably furnished and provides accommodation for up to five people.
+The accommodation is comfortably furnished and provides accommodation for up to six people.

 Please bring your own towels as they are not available for hire